Agency Financing - Why is it so important to the apartment financing market?

 The final option here is one born out of our own experience doing business “the usual way” and finding it lacking.
 TermStreet enables you to go to the agency lenders of your choosing (we recommend 3 Fannie Mae and 2 Freddie Mac lenders) for soft quotes.

 Then, if you execute your process through our platform, using our communication tools, we’ll engage the rest of the universe of lenders to view your deal on the platform, share the same communications, tackle questions and answers, and review the same diligence—with little or no extra effort on your part.

-If you end up executing with one of the agency lenders, the lender pays us a 0.01% fee out of their servicing strip (no excess premium, no backend, just the 0.01% strip).
+If you end up executing with one of the agency lenders, the lender pays us no more than a 0.03% fee out of their servicing strip (no excess premium, no backend, just the strip).
 If, on the other hand, we find you a non-agency lender to do your deal, you pay us our fee at closing.